 The OTC package recommends discussing with a healthcare professional if you need to use them beyond 14-days.

 You may take these medications by prescription for the following conditions:

 - peptic ulcers caused by certain types of cancer

-OTC Prilosec and Zantac can be used in infants who are one month or older if prescribed by a doctor.
-That said, self-treatment with Prilosec is not recommended in children who are younger than 18 years.
-And for Zantac, self-treatment is not recommended in children younger than 12 years.
-These drugs should only be used in children of these ages if recommended or prescribed by a doctor.
+The FDA has not approved Prilosec OTC for self-treatment in children younger than 18-years.
+And for Zantac 360, self-treatment is not recommended in children younger than 12-years.
+Therefore, these drugs should only be used in children of these ages if recommended or prescribed by a doctor.

 Both medications are available in generic forms.
 The generic versions tend to be cheaper than the brand-name versions.
 For information on current prices for Prilosec and Zantac, visit GoodRx.com.

-Like most medications, Prilosec and Zantac can cause side effects.
-Their more common side effects are similar and can include:
+Like most medications, Prilosec OTC and Zantac 360 can cause side effects.
+Their common side effects are similar and can include:

 - stomach pain

-However, these medications can cause different serious side effects.
-This may be because they work in unique ways in your body.
+Yet, these medications can cause more serious side effects differing from each other.
+This may happen because they work in unrelated ways.

 - liver problems